-The MSc Reproductive Heath course at CERHI is strongly positioned in order to provide students with multidisciplinary approach and high quality knowledge and skills required to carry out applied research in Reproductive Health.
-Outcomes in terms of job opportunities and further studies are outstanding through an impressive network of partners and specific PhD programme available on-site.
+The MSc Nursing course at CERHI is strongly positioned in order to provide students with high quality knowledge and skills required to produce graduates knowledgeable in theory and practice of reproductive health Nursing.
+Objectives with regard to knowledge and skills to be acquired are clearly stated.
+The name of the study programme is clear with regard to its objectives and content.
+CERHI provides an information booklet for students containing the objectives and content of the programme and policies (Students' Handbook for Reproductive Health).
+Communication regarding learning and job outcomes are done via CERHI's website.
+The MSc programme in Nursing is strongly positioned in terms of further study programmes and job opportunities, with very high success on both aspects.
+The information on future career prospects are provided to students through and orientation workshop organised in the first week of their entry into the programme and interaction with lecturers.
+Overall, the aims of the study programme appear excellent and well communicated to students.

-The MSc Reproductive Health course of the Centre of Excellence in Reproductive Health Innovation (CERHI) at the University of Benin, Nigeria provides students with detailed background knowledge and skills required to formulate and execute preventive programmes and to carry out applied research in Reproductive Health.
+The MSc Nursing course of the Centre of Excellence in Reproductive Health Innovation (CERHI) at the University of Benin, Nigeria provides students with detailed background knowledge and skills required to produce graduates knowledgeable in theory and practice of reproductive health Nursing.
 This is of extreme importance in West Africa given that some local organizations are opposed to reproductive health based on religious and cultural reasons, leading to potential threat to mobilize community support.
 Objectives with regard to knowledge and skills to be acquired are clearly stated.
+These include acquiring (1) clinical related competence to function in world of work, (2) knowledge and skills to drive post graduate research, (3) the ability to manage social psychological challenges as related to reproductive health Nursing.
+The aim is to produce graduates who can pursue M.Phils. and doctorate degree in Reproductive Health Nursing, to build capacity for applying nursing approaches in addressing reproductive health challenges and to incorporate best practices in teaching, learning and research in reproductive and family health in line with the objectives and programmes of CERHI.
 The name of the study programme is clear with regard to its objectives and content.
-CERHI provides an information booklet for students containing the objectives and content of the programme and policies (Students' Handbook for MSc Reproductive Health).
+CERHI provides an information booklet for students containing the objectives and content of the programme and policies (Students' Handbook for Reproductive Health).
 Communication regarding learning and job outcomes are available at the CERHI's website.

-The MSc programme in reproductive health is strongly positioned in terms of further study programmes and job opportunities, with very high success on both aspects.
-These include a specific PhD programme in reproductive health available on-site.
-Students that has not acquired sufficient level for PhD are encouraged to undertake a one-year remedial MPhil (Masters of Philosophy) programme to progress to PhD.
+The MSc programme in Nursing is strongly positioned in terms of further study programmes and job opportunities, with very high success on both aspects.
+These include a specific PhD programme in nursing available on-site.
+Students that have not acquired sufficient level for PhD are encouraged to undertake a one-year remedial MPhil (Masters of Philosophy) programme to progress to PhD.
 Other opportunities include participation in conferences and workshops to build their skills in specific areas and also so that they can be engaged in various networks.
-Industry partners are identified, deliver lectures on-site, interact with students on matters relating to employment opportunities, participate in the curriculum design and regularly attend management committee meetings to advice on program curriculum review.
-The interaction with private partners is also important given the decline in donor funding for reproductive health.
+Job opportunities comprise (1) dependent, independent and interdependent Nursing activities in any setting, (2) nurse in any area of clinical practice to establish and maintain a referral system, researchers, academics and administrators/planners in all areas of reproductive health nursing.
+The information provided to potential applicants is realistic as shown in the advert, and also includes information on future career prospects.
+Students are also given opportunity to reflect on these aspects during the orientation workshop organised in the first week of their entry into the programme.
+During the study programme students and lecturers have opportunities to discuss career prospects.